fraser-mccauley/data-tools/README.md

 # data-tools
-Various tools for reformatting and analyzing data from .csv files.
+A collection of Python tools for reformatting and analyzing data from .csv files.
+Uses Python 3 with standard libraries.